Table of contents

 Although ending a sentence with a preposition was once considered incorrect, it is now widely accepted in English, especially in spoken and informal contexts.

 4.4.
-Placing prepositions before relative pronouns
+Before relative pronouns

 - The company for which he works is very successful.